 Despite this knowledge, many companies are still spitting out copious amounts of plastic which is slowly but surely filling up the sea and wreaking havoc on marine life.
 To help put this into perspective, here are some facts and statistics on plastic.

-• Studies have predicted that 2040, the ocean will contain more plastic than fish
+- Studies have predicted that by 2040, the ocean will contain more plastic than fish

-• 700 marine species have been documented scientists as being affected ocean plastic
+- 700 marine species have been documented by scientists as being affected by ocean plastic

 We are all well aware of the catastrophic effects of plastic on the environment but since there is still so much plastic in production and used in so many products we’ve become accustomed to using – it’s near enough impossible for everyone to totally cut out their plastic use – this is where nanotechnology comes in.
 Breakthroughs in nanotechnology research have resulted in the creation of a type of ‘plastic’ which, unlike plastic as we currently know it, can biodegrade, therefore minimising the need for non-degradable, toxic plastics whilst also meaning little change to our daily routines would be necessary in terms of cutting out all plastic.
 This way, we can have the best of both worlds.